vitaliemaldur/vitaliemaldur.github.io/README.md

 socialImage: "/media/image-2.jpg"
 ```

-To add a new page add a new `markdown` file to the folder `/content/pages`.
+To add a new page, add a new `markdown` file to the folder `/content/pages`.
 Frontmatter fields to be considered are:
 ```
 title: "Page title"
 template: "page"